webaverse/docs/docs/engineering/api-backend/ethereum-backend-quickstart.md

 ## How Transfers Work

 There are two parallel blockchains for each Ethereum source of truth.
 There are two sources of truth (mainnet and rinkeby) and they do not interact.
-Therefore there are 4 chains.
+Therefore there are (2 blockchains x 2 sources of truth) 4 chains.

 ```
 mainnet